Kambo (drug): Parasitology

 Smuggling amphibians such as Phyllomedusa bicolor can spread parasites.
 Zoos keep frogs for conservation purposes, and there are many parasites present in these animals that naturally occur only in the native habitats.
 It is recommended for imported amphibians to go through a quarantine process to verify they are not spreading parasites that could damage other ecosystems.
 Parasite infection rates in frogs is 51%, while in salamanders it is 13%.
 Individuals who want to have them as pets are obligated and encouraged to get them examined to detect gastrointestinal parasites that could potentially be harmful.
 Neocosmocercella fisherae is the first nematode species found parasitising Phyllomedusa bicolor from the Brazilian Amazon region.

+In Anthropology

+Kambo is often promoted in western wellness media as an ancient natural detox ritual, a frame that emphasises its spiritual authenticity while saying little about the Indigenous communities who developed it.
+Anthropological research complicates this narrative.
+In a 2023 study, researchers Maria Fernanda Gebara, Sabaheta Ramcilovic-Suominen, and Michael Franz Schmidlehner introduced the concept of "bioepistemicide," an extension of sociologist Boaventura de Sousa Santos's concept of epistemicide, to describe how Indigenous knowledge associated with kambo is eroded as the practice becomes absorbed into Brazil's broader bioeconomy.
+Drawing on frameworks of epistemic injustice, biopiracy, and biocolonialism, the authors argue that although kambo has attracted growing commercial and scientific interest, including pharmacological research into peptide compounds found in Phyllomedusa bicolor secretion, the Katukina and other Indigenous peoples who developed and maintain the ritual are rarely recognised as producers of valid knowledge within these processes.
+Instead, their knowledge is frequently without corresponding recognition, consent, or benefit-sharing.
+The authors note that this pattern persists even where kambo is discussed respectfully, since crediting a practice's Indigenous origins is not the same as recognising the communities who hold that knowledge as ongoing authorities within this hegemonic structure.
+Popular accounts celebrating kambo's "ancient wisdom" can therefore coexist with an ongoing failure to recognise these communities as authorities over their own knowledge.

+The dynamic Gebara et al. describe also resonates with a longer-standing distinction in anthropology between emic and etic understandings of practice.